Speed limits in the United States

-Speed limits in the United States are set by each state or territory.
+In the United States, speed limits are set by each state or territory.
 States have also allowed counties and municipalities to enact typically lower limits.
 Highway speed limits can range from an urban low of 25 mph to a rural high of 85 mph.
 Speed limits are typically posted in increments of 5 mph.
-Some states have lower limits for trucks, some also have night and/or minimum speed limits.
+Some states have lower limits for trucks; some also have night and/or minimum speed limits.

 The highest speed limits are generally 70 mph on the West Coast and the inland eastern states, 75–80 mph in inland western states, along with Arkansas, Louisiana, Maine, and Michigan; and 65-70 mph on the Eastern Seaboard.
 Alaska, Connecticut, Delaware, Massachusetts, New Jersey, New York, Puerto Rico, Rhode Island, and Vermont have a maximum limit of 65 mph, and Hawaii has a maximum limit of 60 mph.
 The District of Columbia and the U.S. Virgin Islands have a maximum speed limit of 55 mph.
 Guam and the Northern Mariana Islands have speed limits of 45 mph.
 American Samoa has a maximum speed limit of 30 mph.
 Two territories in the U.S. Minor Outlying Islands have their own speed limits: 40 mph in Wake Island, and 15 mph in Midway Atoll.
 Unusual for any state east of the Mississippi River, much of Interstate 95 (I-95) in Maine north of Bangor allows up to 75 mph, and the same is true for up to 600. mi of freeways in Michigan.
-Portions of the Idaho, Montana, Nevada, Oklahoma, South Dakota, Texas, Utah, and Wyoming road networks have 80 mph posted limits.
+Portions of the Idaho, Montana, Nevada, North Dakota, Oklahoma, South Dakota, Texas, Utah, and Wyoming road networks have 80 mph posted limits.
 The highest posted speed limit in the country is 85 mph and can be found only on Texas State Highway 130, a toll road that bypasses the Austin metropolitan area for long-distance traffic.
+The highest speed limit for undivided roads is 75 mph (121 km/h) in Texas.
+Undivided road speed limits vary greatly by state.
+Texas is the only state with a 75 mph (121 km/h) speed limit on 2 lane undivided roads, while most states east of the Mississippi are limited to 55 mph (89 km/h).

 During World War II, the U.S. Office of Defense Transportation established a national 35 mph "Victory Speed Limit" (also known as "War Speed") to conserve gasoline and rubber for the American war effort, from May 1942 to August 1945, when the war ended.
 For 13 years (January 1974–April 1987), federal law withheld Federal highway trust funds to states that had speed limits above 55 mph.
 From April 1987 to December 8, 1995, an amended federal law allowed speed limits up to 65 mph on rural Interstate and rural roads built to Interstate highway standards.